d-gurgurov/Knowledge-Driven-Adaptation-LLMs/README.md

 The core of this research lies in developing and experimenting with language adapters trained on both structured and unstructured data sources:
 - **Structured Knowledge:** ConceptNet, a semantic network that provides valuable relational knowledge.
-- **Unstructured Data:** OSCAR, a large-scale corpus of multilingual web text.
+- **Unstructured Data:** GlotCC, a large-scale corpus of multilingual web text.

 ### Key Components

-1. **Language Adapters:** Specialized adapters are trained to capture language-specific knowledge from ConceptNet and OSCAR.
+1. **Language Adapters:** Specialized adapters are trained to capture language-specific knowledge from ConceptNet and GlotCC.
 2. **Adapter Fusion:** During inference, these adapters are dynamically combined using Adapter Fusion to leverage the strengths of both knowledge sources.
 3. **Task-Specific Fine-Tuning:** Task-specific adapters are used to fine-tune models for Sentiment Analysis (SA) and Named Entity Recognition (NER) tasks.
 4. **Modular Design:** The approach allows for flexible experimentation with different adapter architectures, including Sequential Bottleneck, Invertible Layers, and LoRA, to enhance model performance across 30 diverse LRLs.